jaegertracing/jaeger/docs/index.md

 Welcome to Jaeger's documentation portal!
 Below, you'll find information for beginners and experienced Jaeger users.

-If you can't find what you are looking for, or have an issue not covered here, we'd love to hear from you either on [Github](https://github.com/uber/jaeger/issues), or on our [Mailing List](https://groups.google.com/forum/#!forum/jaeger-tracing).
+If you can't find what you are looking for, or have an issue not covered here, we'd love to hear from you either on [Github](https://github.com/uber/jaeger/issues), [Gitter chat](https://gitter.im/jaegertracing/Lobby), or on our [mailing list](https://groups.google.com/forum/#!forum/jaeger-tracing).

 ## About
 Jaeger, inspired by [Dapper][dapper] and [OpenZipkin](http://zipkin.io),